WilliamsIvana64/azure-it-support-ticket-simulation/README.md

 1. Logged into the Azure Portal to verify account access
 2. Created a Resource Group to isolate test resources
 3. Created an Azure Storage Account within the resource group
-4. Uploaded a test file to the storage container
+4. Uploaded a test .txt file to an Azure storage container
-5. Edited the file in Azure to verify write access
+5. Modified the test file in Azure to confirm write permissions
-6. Downloaded the updated file to confirm successful changes
+6. Downloaded the updated file to verify read access
 7. Reviewed cost management to verify no unexpected charges
 8. Deleted the Resource Group to remove all associated resources